enonic/app-simple-idprovider/README.md

 # Simple ID Provider App for Enonic XP

 This app contains an ID Provider displaying a simple login page on 401 errors.
-The ID Provider uses basic access authentication to log the user.

 ## Releases and Compatibility